Lugribossk/iframe-widgets/README.md

 ## Usage

 1. Point the iframe widget URL to `widget.html` (either located on your own server or somewhere else).
 1. Add query parameters to specify options.
 Note that some characters such as spaces need to be escaped when used in query parameters.
+E.g. http://lugribossk.github.io/iframe-widgets/target/widget.html?type=text&text=Hello%20world .
 1. View to see the widget in action.
-It can also be previewd by opening the URL to `widget.html` directly.
+It can also be previewed by opening the URL to `widget.html` directly.

 ## Options